devdatalab/paper-covid-comorbidities/README.md

 proper order.

 ### Data build
-The first is the data build, which calls files in the build folder, `code/b`.
-These files import microdata and generate the aggregated analysis file used for the project.
+The first section is the data build, which calls files in the build folder, `code/b`.
+These files import microdata and generate the aggregated analysis files used in the paper.
 The raw data is not included in this repository, so this section will not run but it is intended to show how we handled the microdata.
 Below is a diagram illustrating the data build process.
+The outputs from the build process have been generated and stored in the `data/` folder, where they can be sourced to run the analysis.

 ![alt text](https://github.com/devdatalab/paper-covid-comorbidities/blob/main/assets/covid-como-build.png "Data build workflow")

 ### Data analysis
-The second section of `make_como.do` is the data analysis portion, calling files in the analsis folder, `code/a`.
-All of this code runs from aggregated data produced from the build section and stored in `data/`.
+The second section of `make_como.do` is the data analysis portion, calling files in the analysis folder, `code/a`.
 Figures and tables output by the analysis will be stored in `outputs/`.
 Below is a diagram illustrating the analysis.

 ![alt text](https://github.com/devdatalab/paper-covid-comorbidities/blob/main/assets/covid-como-analysis.png "Analysis workflow")